 - Increasing the number of touches with your brand, to promote loyalty with existing clients and remind potential clients that you are here to help them when they are ready to get in touch

-So how do you produce a newsletter to achieve these goals?
+So how do you produce client newsletters for financial advisers to achieve these goals?
 That’s exactly what the rest of this guide will look at.
 In a nutshell, it comes down to three things:

 - Improving engagement